ibm-cloud-docs/transit-gateway/faqs.md

 {:faq}
 {: #vpc-encryption}

-IBM Cloud Transit Gateway does not perform encryption, it only provides connectivity.
+{{site.data.keyword.tg_full_notm}} does not perform encryption; it only provides connectivity.
 Encryption between VPCs is your own responsibility.

-It is an RFC-2547 based platform the core network and network address are 100% concealed.
+It is an RFC-2547-based platform where the core network and network address are 100% concealed.

 ## What are the tools for monitoring the consumption of resources associated with the service, as well as the costs and the quality of the service?
 {:faq}
 {: #billing-usage}

-{{site.data.keyword.tg_full_notm}} is integrated into the [IBM Cloud usage dashboard](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-viewingusage), which provides a summary of estimated charges for all services and resources that are used per month in your organizations.
-This includes the number of connections and the amount of traffic flowing across your transit gateways. {{site.data.keyword.tg_full_notm}} usage is billed and reported as part of the [IBM Cloud invoice process](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-managing-invoices).
+{{site.data.keyword.tg_full_notm}} is integrated into the [IBM Cloud usage dashboard](/docs/billing-usage?topic=billing-usage-viewingusage), which provides a summary of estimated charges for all services and resources that are used per month in your organizations.
+This includes the number of connections and the amount of traffic flowing across your transit gateways. {{site.data.keyword.tg_full_notm}} usage is billed and reported as part of the [IBM Cloud invoice process](/docs/billing-usage?topic=billing-usage-managing-invoices).

 ## Are there notifications through email for events of unavailability of the service?
 {:faq}